Quantum-Impulse/THREE-JS-COURSE/README.md

 ## :dart: About ##

-This Repo is for storage purposes so that other people wanting to learn 3 js can easily understand in chunk sized peices.
+This Repo is for storage purposes so that other people wanting to learn 3 js can easily understand in chunk sized pieces.
 I will soon add a shopify intergration for those intrested in ecommerce.

 ## :rocket: Technologies ##